kintohub/kintohub-docs/docs/getting-started.md

 Click `Save Changes`

 ### Tag and Deploy

+*For more details and screenshots about tagging and deploying Applications read more [here](tagging-and-deploying.md)*

 after hitting `Save Changes` it should change to `Tag and Deploy`. tagging and deploying will bring our app online, let's click it and select the default `master` environment and add a version for the app *(Application version is not related to kintoblock version)*.
 After clicking Create now we have a live version that we can access